lc200/fanjiu-weather-service/PROTOCOL.md

 Where:
 * **ID:** (8bits) is... not too sure about this one.
 It's always set to 0x01 so I expected it to be some kind of ID in case multiple weather station share the same MAC?
 It's safe to assume this to be a costant 0x01
-* **Country:** (16bits)  is the code identifying the country where the Weather station resides.
+* **Country:** (8bits)  is the code identifying the country where the Weather station resides.
 See below for values.
-* **Date:** (40bits) is the current date displayed in the top left corner.
+* **Date:** (48bits) is the current date displayed in the top left corner.
 See below for the format.
 * **Feels like:** (16bits) is the "feels like" temperature displayed in the top right corner of the weather station.
 See "temperature format" for more info.
+Send as whole numbers only, whilst decimals are accepted they are dropped rather than rounded and gives rise to odd things like -0.1 feels like showing as feels like -0.
 * **Pressure:** (16bits) is the pressure in hpa.
 See floating point format.
 * **Wind speed:** (16bits)  is the wind speed in km/h.
 See floating point format.
 * **Wind direction:** (8bits) is the direction of the wind displayed in the clock like wind gauge on the left on the display.